oetiker/RrdGraphJS/README.md

 #### `c.dispose()`

-Remove ourselfs from the img.
+Remove ourselves from the div.

 rrdGraphSvg.js
 --------------
 rrdGraphSvg.js implements RRD graphs on the browser side.
-It leverages the wonderful d3.js library for lowlevel data manipulation.
+It leverages the wonderful d3.js library for low-level data manipulation.
 It requires the output of xport to get to the actual data.
 Since very few monitoring systems readily provide xport data access, this variant is more difficult to implement in an existing system.

 Also the implementation does not yet cover all the drawing instructions available in rrd_graph.
 Especially for `VDEF` and `GPRINT` statements there is not even a plan yet on how to implement them.